aiven/aiven-docs/docs/integrations/prometheus-system-metrics.md

 understand the resource usage.
 Using this integration, you can also track some non-service-specific metrics that may be worth monitoring.

-To start using Prometheus for monitoring the metrics, you need to [configure the Prometheus integration and set up the Prometheus server](/docs/platform/howto/integrations/prometheus-metrics).
+To start using Prometheus for monitoring the metrics, [configure the Prometheus integration and set up the Prometheus server](/docs/platform/howto/integrations/prometheus-metrics).

 ## Get a list of available service metrics